Misaki Doi: 2022: Swedish Open doubles title

+2023: Last year of her career

+In August, Doi announced that she would be retiring from the tour, due to chronic back injuries.
+She played her final tournaments at the Japan Women's Open in Osaka, and the Pan Pacific Open in Tokyo.

 Personal background

 Doi is coached by Christian Zahalka since April 2015.
 Her most admired players are Justine Henin and Shingo Kunieda.
 She uses a Srixon racquet and ASICS shoes, prefers to play on hardcourts, and favors her forehand and serve.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Singles

 Current through the 2023 Australian Open.